jozefg/drafts/modules.md

     signature MSIG = sig val x : int end
 ```

-On there own signatures are a bit useless, the whole point is that we
+On their own signatures are quite useless, the whole point is that we
 can apply them to modules after all!
 To do this we use `:` just like
 in the term language.